 Maintaining and fostering positive mental health in the workplace brings benefits to all concerned.

-At some stage in their career, staff may be affected by challenges to their mental well-being.
+At some stage in their career, staff may be affected by challenges to their mental wellbeing.
 The extent to which staff are affected may differ greatly.
 It might occur following a change in personal circumstances or it could be triggered by another health issue.

 Engaging with staff experiencing mental health issues needs to be done in a sensitive manner.
-As a people manager you are not expected to be an expert in the area of mental health.
-However, you may observe behaviours that may alert you to difficulties that a member of your team may be experiencing.
+As a people manager, you are not expected to be an expert in the area of mental health, however, you may observe behaviours that alert you to difficulties that a member of your team may be experiencing.

-People managers are well placed to identify changes in a staff member's behaviour.
-This may be indicative of an emerging problem.
-If you notice any behaviour which may be causing concern it should be addressed as soon as possible.
+People managers are well placed to identify changes in a staff member's behaviour which may be indicative of an emerging problem.
+If you notice any behaviour that causes concern, it should be addressed as soon as possible.
 Early intervention is preferable to ensure that the appropriate supports are offered to assist the staff member.
 You may need to have a conversation with the staff member about what you have observed.
-See the section Having a Difficult Workplace Conversation in this guide.
+See the section "Having a Difficult Workplace Conversation" in this guide.

-Where you and/or your staff member are working remotely, it can be more challenging to observe the situation and the individual staff member.
-It can be difficult identifying a presenting issue when not in the office e.g. signs such as a staff member withdrawing or isolating from colleagues, presenting with persistent low mood etc. For this reason, it is more important than ever to regularly check in on the health and well-being of each staff member via phone, video call etc. and to actively listen for any indications that there may be a mental health issue.
+Where you and / or your staff member are working remotely, it can be more challenging to observe the situation and the individual staff member.
+It may be more difficult to identify a presenting issue that would be apparent in the office, e.g. signs that a staff member is withdrawing or isolating from colleagues, presenting with persistent low mood etc. For this reason, it is more important than ever to regularly check in on the health and wellbeing of each staff member via phone, video call etc., and to actively listen for any indications that there may be a mental health issue.